The Taste of the French Alps - Tartiflette

 ✽ Slice potatoes in half or leave them whole if smaller than an egg, but leave the skins on.

-✽ Boil them in salted water until firm (about 10 minutes).
+✽ Boil them in salted water until firm, not fluffy (about 15 minutes).
 Then drain them in a colander, rinse them off under cool water, set aside and leave to cool.

-✽ Fry off the chopped onions in butter until golden and add the garlic for 1 minute.
+✽ Fry off the chopped onions in butter until translucent - not browned.
+Very important!
+Next add the garlic for the last 2 minutes.
 Then deglaze the pan with a glass of white wine.

-✽ Add bacon lardons once the wine has reduced and stir for about 5 minutes.
+✽ Add bacon lardons once the wine has reduced and stir and cook until soft, not crispy, for about 5 minutes.

-✽ Add 100ml of the cream and reduce again.
+✽ Add 1/2 of the cream and reduce again.

-✽ Add another glass of wine and reduce a bit more, before adding the rest of the cream and some black pepper.
+✽ Add another glass of wine and stir well, before adding the rest of the cream and some black pepper.
+You should have a runny creamy bacon and onion sauce, the consistency of thick custard.

-✽ Put the potatoes into a buttered baking dish whole.
+✽ Put the drained potatoes into you pre prepared buttered baking dish whole.
 This is the secret: Squash each spud ever so slightly, so they are slightly crushed with the back of a spoon or your thumb, just enough to burst them out of the skin.
 You don’t want mashed potatoes!

-✽ Slice each Reblochon round into 16 small wedges, keeping the rind on the cheese then squeeze and nuzzle the cheese wedges in between each of the crushed potatoes.
+✽ Slice each Reblochon round into 16 small wedges, keeping the rind on the cheese then squeeze and nuzzle the cheese wedges in between every other crushed potatoes, spacing equally so everyone gets a decent portion.

-✽ Pour the creamy lardon mix over the potatoes.
+✽ Pour the creamy onion and lardon mix over the potatoes.

 ✽ Tilt the pan to evenly distribute the cream and lardons.

-✽ Add a bit more wine over the top of the dish and freshly cracked black pepper.
+✽ Add a the rest of the wine over the top of the dish and freshly cracked black pepper.
 Tilt the dish side to side to distribute the extra wine evenly.
-For extra deliciousness, sprinkle some grated Comté or Cheddar cheese on top!
+For extra deliciousness, sprinkle some grated Comté or Cheddar cheese on top and season again with S&P.

 ✽ Bake for 45 mins on the top shelf until golden brown and bubbling at the edges!